CyrusNajmabadi/lang-design/CollectionLiteralsCSharp12Plan.md

     1. `public ValueListBuilder<T>(Span<T> buffer, int count);`

+    1. It would be desirable to prefer these paths over the collection-initializer path.  `List<T>`, for example, would be much faster to initialize in this form, versus repeated `.Add` calls.

 1. Optimizations around fresh `List<T>` instances.
 It would be nice if collection literals could be used within a method-body without unnecessary overhead when not desirable.
 For example:

     ```c#